 It’s not uncommon for people to overeat to the point of discomfort at one time or another, especially on a special occasion, but the binge eater habitually consumes large quantities of food, often very quickly, feels full and continues eating to where they feel out of control of how much food they are putting in their mouth with the result of feeling sickened and ashamed of their behavior.

 Usually binge eating takes place secretly to avoid being judged insensitively by others.
 Interestingly however, binge eaters tend to be their own harshest critic.
 Although, most people binge on unhealthy junk foods, binging on healthy foods is still a problem for some.

-Numerous clients, in the Food Addiction Recovery program report a binge typically takes place when the person is feeling intense uncomfortable emotions. .
+Numerous clients, in the Success Program report a binge typically takes place when the person is feeling intense uncomfortable emotions. .
 Compulsive overeating is used as a way to escape and not deal with the underlying situation.
 It complicates and enhances the stress and is never a solution.

 If you feel the urge to binge, REACH OUT!
 Do not struggle alone.
 You can reach out to a supportive friend or family member, a professional counselor or coach.
 Cravings and urges to binge are your signal that something is going on emotionally that you do not want to deal with.
 Get into a safe space where food is unavailable and figure out what’s going on emotionally and begin to come up with a plan to deal with it.
 Keep in mind, food will never solve the issue.
 A binge will only worsen or compound the issue.